-You’ve found your dream flat but are requested to transfer the first month’s rent up front.
-Or a timeshare, but there are taxes you need to take care of with a bank transfer first.
-Maybe your search for a car has paid off with an unbelievable deal, but there are application fees you need to cover.
+You’ve found your dream apartment but are requested to transfer the first month’s rent upfront.
+Or a timeshare, but there are taxes you need to take care of with a money order first.
+Maybe your search for a car has paid off with an unbelievable deal, but there are application fees you need to cover with a wire transfer.
 While many online retailers are legitimate, scammers leverage the anonymity of the Internet to rip you off.
-That includes asking for money before you’ve even got the merchandise.
-Before you know it, they’re gone, along with your money.
+That includes asking for money before you’ve even gotten the merchandise.
+Before you know it, they’re gone — along with your money.

 What to do

-Be wary of anybody online who tells you there’s upfront deposits or payments – especially if you haven’t yet met them and there’s no contract.
-And if anybody online says you can only pay with a bank transfer or cheque, find another retailer.
+Be wary of anybody online who tells you there’s upfront deposits or payments — especially if you haven’t yet met them and there’s no contract.
+And if anybody online says you can only pay with a wire transfer or money order, find another retailer.
 Or ask to meet in person.

 Lottery and sweepstakes scams

 What luck!
-You’ve received a letter saying you’ve won a prize.
+You’ve received a letter that you’ve scored a prize.
 Or maybe you’re contacted about a lottery you’ve won.
 It’s a lot of money, and there’s only one catch: you first need to pay a fee or cover taxes to receive it.
-The fee is such a small amount, only about £1,000.
+It’s such a small amount, about a few thousand pesos.
 Surely that’s worth receiving what you’re due.

 What to do

-You should never have to pay up front to receive a prize or lottery winnings.
+You should never have to pay upfront to receive a prize or lottery winnings.
 That alone should raise red flags.
-But if you’re curious, research the organisation or company from which you’ve received your letter to see what others have to say.
-If it sounds too good to be true, it most likely is.
+But if you’re curious, research the organization or company from which you’ve received your letter to see what others have to say.
+If it sounds too good to be true, it probably is.

 “Guaranteed” loan scams

-You get a letter saying you’re guaranteed approval for a loan or credit card.
-There’s only one last task before you can get it: send money for the application or taxes.
+You get a letter that you’re guaranteed approval for a loan or credit card.
+There’s only one last task before you can get it: wire money for the application or taxes.
 That’s easy enough, right?